 Traditionally, an endowment would go through the trouble of establishing and administering a C-corporation either through which to make UBTI-generating investments.
 These structures create some tax-efficiency by blocking most UBTI while the investments are held in the corporation.
 However, on the exit from the blocker corporation, UBTI is assessed.

-If the investments are made through a GAC, UBTI is eliminated while the investments are held in the annuity and, when the money exits, it is characterized as annuity income and taxed at the tax-exempt’s 0% rate.
+If the investments are made through an IVA, UBTI is eliminated while the investments are held in the annuity and, when the money exits, it is characterized as annuity income and taxed at the tax-exempt’s 0% rate.
 IRC §512(b)(1) specifically exempts annuity income from UBTI treatment along with other categories of income such as dividends, interest, capital gains and rents.
-Therefore, the only cost of the investment is the fee for the GAC which is minimal at approximately 35 basis points a year.
+Therefore, the only cost of the investment is the fee for the IVA which is minimal at approximately 35 basis points a year.

 annuitants if one dies in order to prevent the triggering of a payout from the annuity.
-These annuitants have no legal interest in the GAC or its benefits.
+These annuitants have no legal interest in the IVA or its benefits.

-As with other private placement life insurance and annuity contracts, from a tax standpoint, a GAC must comply with IRC §72 which defines an annuity and with IRC §817(h) which sets out diversification rules for variable insurance products.
-The permitted structure of investments within a GAC are either a separately managed account (“SMA”) or an insurance dedicated version of a fund (“IDF”), the latter of which permits a single investment to be made.
+As with other private placement life insurance and annuity contracts, from a tax standpoint, an IVA must comply with IRC §72 which defines an annuity and with IRC §817(h) which sets out diversification rules for variable insurance products.
+The permitted structure of investments within an IVA are either a separately managed account (“SMA”) or an insurance dedicated version of a fund (“IDF”), the latter of which permits a single investment to be made.

 Recharacterizes taxation on income from UBTI-generating investments to annuity income